hersharora/CustomerPreferences/README.md

 TemplateID and Repeat are stored as Ids and map to an enum in background and the enums can be used to get string value for the corresponding int.
 A better place to store those string values would be the database itself.

+NOTE:
-NOTE: Though I prefer .Net core to build APIs, this one has been built using .NET Framework in order to ensure this would work incase the test machine doesn't have .Net Core.
+a)Though I prefer .Net core to build APIs, this one has been built using .NET Framework in order to ensure this would work incase the test machine doesn't have .Net Core.
+b) This project doesnt fully implement validations.
+Also, it does not implement any API security measures.

 ### Steps to setup the API -